soccervortex/skinvault/EMAIL_SETUP.md

 # Email Setup Guide for Contact Form

-The contact form sends emails to **drmizayt2@gmail.com**.
+The contact form sends emails to **contact@skinvaults.online**.
 You need to configure an email service.

 ## Option 1: Resend (Recommended - Free & Easy)